haniMBT/hani/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 * **Dynamic Mode**: some issues that frequently appear in responsive themes have been address by adding a Dynamic Mode (Legacy Mode only).
 See FAQ for details.
 * **Debug Mode:** find out possible reasons why your element doesn't stick by switching on Debug Mode, and error messages will appear in your browser's console.

+Having **problems with SSL**?
+Moving a site from HTTP to HTTPS?
+Install our free <a href="https://wordpress.org/plugins/wp-force-ssl/">WP Force SSL</a> plugin.
+It’s a great way to fix all SSL problems.

+#### GDPR compatibility
+We are not lawyers.
+Please do not take any of the following as legal advice.
+Sticky does not track, collect or process any user data on the front end or in the admin.
+Nothing is logged or pushed to any 3rd parties.
+We also don't use any 3rd party services or CDNs.
+Based on that, we feel it's GDPR compatible, but again, please, don't take this as legal advice.

 == Installation ==